Junichi-Juerka-Suzuki/Juerka/README.md

 1. Clone the repository and open it with Microsoft Visual Studio 2022.
 1. And then set the build target as the WSL: Ubuntu.
 1. Set debug target as the Juerka and run.
-1. Then you can find \"log/YYYYmmDDHHMMSS\" folder as in the same folder as the Juerka executable file.
+1. Then you can find output \"log/YYYYmmDDHHMMSS\" folder as in the same folder as the Juerka executable file.

 I will write down more later.